Lucien-Stephane-Ld/certification-project-DAFT410/README.md

 * Analyse photos from your device, and classifies them and appends them in separate folders: cute animals, traveling, food, political, (same dimension picture,

+* Analyse website copywriting / blog posts and classify it :
+medium.com /

 ### User interactivity / input :
 * No user input in Tableau !! => make predefined profile, or find an extension.